Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 #VaccinesSaveLives

 By Zaki Qayoumi, Founder & Editor-in-Chief, Zack Technology LLC · Sacramento, CA · B.A.
-Economics, The Ohio State University
+Economic Development Studies, The Ohio State University

 Note: The author is not a medical doctor.
 This paper is for informational purposes only.
 Always consult your family physician or pediatrician for medical decisions.